 - Depending on the lease, these reimbursement structures can range from simple to surprisingly complex.

 - Leases are often categorized as gross leases, modified gross leases, or net leases.
 Gross leases mean the landlord is responsible for paying all operating expenses for the property.
 Net leases mean the tenants are responsible for paying all operating expenses.
 Modified gross leases require both the landlord and the tenant to each pay for a portion of the operating expenses.
-However, in order to truly understand who is responsible for paying what, it is important to always read the lease.
+However, to truly understand who is responsible for paying what, it is important to always read the lease.

 - Other income is other ancillary income generated by the property.
 For example, this could include vending, laundry, parking, event income, etc.